 4. Their Litter Box Is Too Dirty

-Litter box aversion is a common problem among cats, and there could be several reasons why your cat doesn’t like her litter box.
-It could be the type of litter you’re using (clumping litter is often disliked by cats), the location of the box (some prefer privacy while others like to be able to see their surroundings), or simply because she doesn’t like the way it smells.
+Litter box aversion is a common problem among cats, and there could be several reasons why your cat doesn’t like their litter box.
+It could be the type of litter you’re using (clumping litter is often disliked by cats), the location of the box (some prefer privacy while others like to be able to see their surroundings), or simply because they don’t like the way it smells.
 Try experimenting with different types of litter and litter boxes until you find one that your cat prefers.

-If you have a small cat (less than 6 pounds), she may be experiencing discomfort in the litter box due to its size.
-This could make her reluctant to use it and look for other, more comfortable places to go instead.
+If you have a small cat (less than 6 pounds), they may be experiencing discomfort in the litter box due to its size.
+This could make them reluctant to use it and look for other, more comfortable places to go instead.
 Consider investing in a bigger litter box or switching to a different type of litter box altogether.

-If your cat feels like she doesn’t have enough privacy when she’s using the litter box, she may avoid it altogether.
-Try to find a place for the litter box where she can have some peace and quiet or invest in a covered litter box.
+If your cat feels like they don’t have enough privacy when using the litter box, they may avoid it altogether.
+Try to find a place for the litter box where they can have some peace and quiet, or invest in a covered litter box.